-As we have already discussed about Google introducing the Safety Net on Android, Magisk Manager can easily bypass Safety Net API.
+As we have already discussed Google introducing the Safety Net on Android, Magisk Manager can easily bypass Safety Net API.
 This will allow users to use apps like Snapchat, Netflix, etc; which would rather not work on rooted Android phones.

 At times the Safety Net can fail and apps can still detect Magisk.
 There is another feature called the Magisk Hide.
 The name suggests it all.

-The modules are a main attraction of Magisk Manager.
+The modules are the main attraction of Magisk Manager.
 Being as open source, there are several of them.
 You can also add a third-party developed module for your device.
 These modules enable several features like Viper4Android, Xposed, Assistant Enabler, etc. The Assistant Enabler can enable Google Assistant on all Android versions with Magisk.

 The settings section consists of features like Enable BusyBox, Systemless hosts, app theme, enabling shell command for logs, and much more.